 There are a lot of reasons people choose indie beer.
-At Bendigo Beer, we consider the following key areas as reasons for why we want to promote independent beer in the region, and to a lesser degree, independent breweries from all over the country.
+At Bendigo Beer, we consider the following key areas as reasons for why we want to promote independent beer in the region, as well as independent breweries from all over the country.

 Bendigo has some of the highest consumption of craft beer per capita in regional Australia.
 The focus on local, independent breweries compliments Bendigo’s diverse food culture and contributes to its appeal as an international tourist destination.
 In 2019 Bendigo was the first city in Australia to be designated a UNESCO Creative City of Gastronomy by the UNESCO Creative Cities Network.

-More broadly, craft breweries, their taprooms and brewpubs, have become community hubs for many.
-Despite being built around the production of alcohol, most craft breweries are family-oriented venues where everyone is welcome; a far cry from the men-only bars of the pre-1960s.
+More broadly, craft breweries, their taprooms and brewpubs, have become community hubs.
+Despite being built around the production of alcohol, they are family-oriented venues where everyone is welcome; a far cry from the men-only bars of the pre-1960s.
 In fact, there’s also something to be said for the promotion of diversity around independent beer.

 Ok, independence is not necessarily a mark of quality.
 Big breweries make consistent, high-quality beer for the markets they target.
 But the wide range of styles and flavours now available in the Australian beer market can be easily attributed to independent brewers.

 The primary motivation of many small brewers is to make great beer.
 They’re perfectionists, but also innovators.
 They’ve resurrected many traditional European styles not brewed in Australia for decades, if at all, and are also embracing “new world” styles from the US.
-Some are even managing to produce beers which are uniquely Australian.
+Some have even managed to produce beers regarded as uniquely Australian.

 This raises the bar for all brewers.
 A rising tide lifts all ships, they say.
-It’s commonly believed that the quality of Australian craft beer has never been better.
+It’s widely believed the quality of Australian beer has never been better.

-Big beer does employ a lot of Australians in their breweries throughout the country, but because small breweries cannot achieve the same economies of scale, they actually employ more people per litre of beer produced.
-This means that collectively, independent breweries create more jobs than the big brewers.
+Big beer does employ a lot of people in their breweries throughout the country.
+However, because small breweries cannot achieve the same economies of scale, they actually employ more people per litre of beer produced.
+This means that collectively, independent breweries create more jobs for Australians than the big brewers.